ehynds/grunt-dust-html/README.md

 * `basePath`: The base location to all your templates so that includes/partials can be resolved correctly.
 * `defaultExt`: The default template extension.
 Defaults to `.dust`.
 * `context`: A JavaScript object to render the template against.
 This option supports a few different types:
+* `module`: The name of the Dust module to use.
+Defaults to `dustjs-linkedin` but can also be `dust` for plain ol' dust, or `dustjs-helpers` for the LinkedIn Dust build with helpers.
+If this option is anything other than the default, make sure you have installed the module via `npm install`.

 **String**: the location to a file containing valid JSON: